Attaching a disk to a VM

 Format the partition to the required file system.
 To do this, you can use the

-, run the command, specifying the label of the previously created partition:sudo mkfs.ext4 /dev/<partition_label>
+mkfsutility .
+For example, to format the partition toext4, run the following command, specifying the label of the partition you created earlier:sudo mkfs.ext4 /dev/<partition_label>Result:

-is the unique partition ID.
+Filesystem UUIDis the unique partition ID.
 You will need the partition ID when setting up automatic mounting of this partition to the system.
-You can also get the partition ID using thesudo blkid /dev/<partition_label>
+You can also get the partition ID using thesudo blkid /dev/<partition_label>command. -

 Mount the disk partition using the

-directory, run the following command:sudo mkdir /mnt/new_disk && sudo mount /dev/<partition_label> /mnt/new_disk
+mountutility .
+To mount the/dev/<partition_label>partition to the/mnt/new_diskdirectory, run the following command:sudo mkdir /mnt/new_disk && sudo mount /dev/<partition_label> /mnt/new_disk -

 Configure the partition write and read permissions using the

-utility .
-For example, to allow all users to write to the partition, run the following command:sudo chmod a+w /mnt/new_disk
+chmodutility .
+For example, to allow all users to write to the partition, run the following command:sudo chmod a+w /mnt/new_disk -

 Configure automatic mounting of the partition to the